greim/freeloader/README.markdown

 ## Usage `freeloader.bind(selector, controller)`

 Bind the given controller to all DOM nodes matching the given selector. `controller` becomes the prototype for a controller class, instances of which are bound to DOM nodes on the fly by freeloader.
 From a garbage-collection perspective, these instances are only reachable through the DOM, and thus are free to be garbage collected as sections of DOM are overwritten.
-The binding happens on DOM ready, and whenever you load new content into the page using `freeloader.navigate()` (see below), or whenever you tell freeloader to explicitly check for unbound nodes using the `freeloader()` jQuery plugin (see below).
+The binding happens on DOM ready, and whenever you load new content into the page using `freeloader.navigate()` (see below), or whenever you tell freeloader to explicitly check for unbound nodes using the `freeloader()` jQuery plugin included as part of this library (see below).

     freeloader.bind('.foo #bar', {
       initialize:    function // (optional) Run when element first appears in the DOM.